jmjuanes/fluxjs/README.md

 ### flow.defaultTask(task)

 Define the default task or tasks that should be runned if the script is called without the `--flow-tasks` option.
 The `task` argument can be a `string` with the name of the single task to execute, or an `array` of strings with the order that the tasks should be executed.
-Note that this order should change if any task has dependencies, so in this case the dependencies will be executed before.
+Note that this order will change if any task has dependencies, so in this case the dependencies will be executed before.

 ```javascript
 //Set a single default task to run